 Read more

-A Fixed Rate ISA is a type of savings account where you lock your money away for a set period of time in return for a fixed interest rate.
-You’ll be protected from falling interest rates and your interest will be tax-free, but you won’t be able to make any withdrawals until the end of your chosen term.
-Keep reading to find out what Fixed Rate ISAs are currently offered by HSBC.
-If you’re looking for the best Fixed Rate ISA available across providers, keep in mind that some of the biggest banks don’t always offer the most competitive rates.
+A Fixed Rate ISA is a type of savings account where you agree to lock your money away for a set period, in return for a fixed interest rate.
+You’ll be protected from falling interest rates and all your interest will be tax-free, but you won’t be able to make any withdrawals until the end of your fixed period.
+In this guide, we’ll cover all the Fixed Rate ISAs currently offered by Yorkshire Building Society.
+If you’re looking for the best Fixed Rate ISA available across the market, keep in mind that the familiar high-street banks don’t always offer the most competitive rates.

 Read more